 The City Centre Targeted rate is a special levy paid by all property owners - both residential and business and within the defined city centre area.

-The total amount collected from Businesses and Residents is approximately $200 million over 10 years for ongoing upgrades and enabling the City Centre Transformation Programme of capital works to improve the city centre.
+The total amount collected from Businesses and Residents is approximately $200 million over 10 years, for ongoing upgrades and enabling the City Centre Transformation Programme of capital works to improve the city centre.
 Proposed projects are assessed against a set of agreed CRITERIA.
 We are currently in the second targeted rate cycle, 2016-2026, which is likely to be extended out to 2028.

 The City Centre Masterplan gives life to a vision of a better city centre, via a practical blueprint - a blueprint that is regularly reviewed to ensure that it is current and viable.